There are two main kinds of investment strategy: Active and Passive.

 He even goes further stating: "Active trading, attempts to “time” market movements, inadequate diversification, the payment of high and unnecessary fees to managers and advisors [...] can destroy the decent returns that a life-long owner of equities would otherwise enjoy".

-At Simplewealth, we believe in long term, passive investments in diversified portfolios are the best way to accumulate capital.
+At Simplewealth, we believe in long term, passive investments in diversified portfolios are the best way to accumulate wealth over the longer term.